mojaloop/mini-loop/README.md

 vagrant up --provider=google # uses the vagrant google-plugin and creates the google cloud VM , boots and configures the OS
 ```

-## Accessing the VM and running Golden_Path postman collection
+## Accessing the VM and running a sample transfer
+ensure your current directory is the directory from which you ran "vagrant up"
 ```bash
 vagant ssh # to login as user you specified in the override.ssh.username = above sudo su -